cyberbotics/webots-doc/automobile/camera-sensors.md

 ### Smart camera

-If a `Recognition` node is added to the camera, the camera can return not only the image but also all the objects detected in the camera image and their size and position.
-It is therefore very easy to simulate smart cameras such as Mobileye one.
+If a `Recognition` node is added to the camera, the camera can return not only the image but also all objects detected in the camera image and their size and position.
+It is therefore very easy to simulate smart cameras such as the Mobileye.

 %figure "Smart camera output"